microsoftgraph/msgraph-sdk-python/README.md

 An instance of the **GraphServiceClient** class handles building client.
 To create a new instance of this class, you need to provide an instance of **AuthenticationProvider**, which can authenticate requests to Microsoft Graph.

-Note: This SDK offers an asynchronous API by default.
+> **Note**: This SDK offers an asynchronous API by default.
 Async is a concurrency model that is far more efficient than multi-threading, and can provide significant performance benefits and enable the use of long-lived network connections such as WebSockets.
-We support the popular async envronments such as `asyncio`, `anyio` or `trio`.
+We support popular python async envronments such as `asyncio`, `anyio` or `trio`.
 For authentication you need to use one of the async credential classes from `azure.identity`.

 ```py
 from azure.identity.aio import EnvironmentCredential